uds-psl/autosubst-ocaml/README.md

 tm : Type -- sort declarations
 nat : Type -- preexisting sort declaration, it must not have any constructors

-list : Functor -- functor declarations, only "list", "prod", and "cod" are allowed
+list : Functor -- functor declarations, only "list", "prod", "cod" and "option" are allowed

 -- declaring some constructors for ty arr : ty -> ty -> ty